 On a typical site, and assuming surfaces are prepared, up to 8-10 tests can be carried out in a day, by a single operator, with provisional results available on site.

-Please contact us to discuss your site investigation requirements or book at test.
+Please contact us to discuss your site investigation requirements or to book a CBR test.